mvr/mvr.github.io/posts/cool-still-lifes.md

 [QuFince] is a CUDA tool written by [apg] to conduct brute-force Game of Life searches on the cartesian product of two sets of configurations.
 That is, each configuration from set A is combined with each configuration from set B, and run until stabilised.
-The result is reported if some criteria are met.
-Right now this means either the result has some interesting period^[Interesting period here typically means period not dividing 120, to rule out [blinkers], [pulsars], [pentadecathlons] and [figure eights], among other things.]
+Not every result is reported, only those where certain criteria are met.
-(to hunt for [glider syntheses] of oscillators), or the result contains a specified pattern (to hunt for [synthesis components] for specific still lifes).
+Right now the options are either that the result has some interesting period^[Interesting period here typically means period not dividing 120, to rule out [blinkers], [pulsars], [pentadecathlons] and [figure eights], among other things.] (to hunt for [glider syntheses] of [oscillators]), or that the result contains a specified pattern (to hunt for [synthesis components] for specific still lifes).

 [QuFince]: https://conwaylife.com/forums/viewtopic.php?f=9&t=5997
 [apg]: https://cp4space.hatsya.com/